 Overnight camping is allowed only by the Smith College community and their guests.
 Permission must be obtained by requesting a backcountry permit ideally seven days in advance.
 Email email@example.com for permission or information on visiting the site.

-Overnight camping is allowed in one of three designated camping areas only.
-The two smaller campsites are limited to six to eight people.
+Camping is allowed in one of two designated camping areas only.
+The smaller campsite is limited to six to eight people.
 The one large group site can accommodate 12 to 15.

-Fires are allowed only in the designated "large group" camp site.
+Fires are restricted to the two campsites within designated fire rings and the group fire circle south of the Chestnut orchard.
 Fires must be small and cooking sized (no large fires) and must be extinguished fully before going to sleep or leaving.
 Collect dead wood from the ground only—no cutting of live wood is allowed.

 Leave No Trace Guidelines